gavins53/cgs4144-proj/README.md

 # cgs4144-proj
-Final project repo for CGS4144 Bioinformatic Algorithms
+This is the final project repository for CGS4144 - Bioinformatic Algorithms @ The University of Florida

 ## Contributors
-Gavin Sidhu
+- Gavin Sidhu
-Anand Mathi
+- Anand Mathi
-Don Chen
+- Don Chen

 ## Scientific Question